 More than 35 percent of people in the Delta live below the poverty line and less than three-fourths of the population has a high school diploma.
 These disparities act as barriers to accessing critical services, including healthcare and life-saving medication.
 A person whose HIV-positive status is disclosed faces unlawful loss of employment, housing and medical confidentiality.

 Mississippi Center for Justice is actively forging partnerships with local medical offices and has created Mississippi’s first medical-legal partnership to ensure people living with HIV/AIDS do not face discrimination, and currently provides free legal assistance to Mississippians who face HIV-related discrimination.
 As a part of this outreach, the Center has prepared know your rights brochures that will allow people living with HIV/AIDS in Mississippi to speak out for themselves and know that laws such as the Americans with Disabilities Act are on their side.
-The Center is also part of the Southern AIDS Strategy Initiative, a broad-based coalition of HIV/AIDS Advocates and their supporters lead by the Duke AIDS Legal Project.
+The brochures deal specifically with housing, employment, and privacy.
+The Center was also part of the Southern AIDS Strategy Initiative, a broad-based coalition of HIV/AIDS Advocates and their supporters lead by the Duke AIDS Legal Project.